Family Studies

 W

-A comparative study of families internationally, utilizing the United States as a framework.
-Special attention will be given to developing countries, eastern Europe, and the Far East.
+This course is a comparative study of families internationally, utilizing the United States as a framework.
+Special attention is given to developing countries, eastern Europe, and the Far East.